gradle/gradle/subprojects/docs/src/docs/release/notes.md

 The existing `java` plugin is unchanged: only users who explicitly applied the `jvm-lang` or `java-lang` plugins will be affected by this change.

+#### Domain model reorganisation

+- TODO: document all of the changes once they are finalised

 ### Generated maven pom contains dependency exclusions